Elimination of cusps in dimension 4 and its applications: Applications to surface diagrams of 4--manifolds

+It is shown in~\cite{Behrens}*{Section~4} that if~$\S$ has genus at least three, then any collection of curves satisfying the above properties determines a \swf up to left-right equivalence.
+In particular, if the fiber genus is sufficiently high, then $w$ can be recovered from~$\SD_w$ as suggested by Williams~\cite{Williams1}*{p.1054}. \begin{remark} The second author developed an abstract theory of surface diagrams that allows to discuss \swfs over more general base surface (cf.~\cite{Behrens}).
+In particular, it turns out that intersection condition is enough to build a \swf over the disk such that the left hand side of~\eqref{eq:monodromy condition SD} describes the monodromy of the boundary fibration.
+Those familiar with Lefschetz fibrations will probably recognize a familiar pattern here. \end{remark}

+A surface diagram depicts a \swf as seen from the higher genus perspective.
+Sometimes it is also useful to take a look from the lower genus side.
+For that purpose Williams introduced \emph{surgered surface diagrams}~\cite{Williams2}.
+As the name suggests, they are the result of performing surgery on some vanishing cycle in a surface diagram.
+Instead of giving a formal definition we will only explain their structure.
+Let~$\SD=(\S;c_1,\dots,c_l)$ be a surface diagram.
+We parameterize a \nbhd~$\nu c_1$ by~$S^1\times(-1,1)$ such that the non-empty intersections~$c_i\cap\nu c_1$ correspond to lines of the form~$\{\theta\}\times(-1,1)$ and denote by~$\S'$ the surgered surface obtained by filling the two boundary components of~$\S\setminus\nu c_1$ with disks~$D_1$ and~$D_2$ to which we refer as the \emph{surgery disks}.
+Since~$\S$ can be reconstructed from~$\S'$, the surgery disks and an identification of their boundaries, we can try to capture the whole surface diagram in~$\S'$.
+In order to do so we have to understand how the vanishing cycles appear in~$\S'$.
 We denote by~$c_i'=c_i\setminus\nu c_1$ the remains of~$c_i$ after the surgery.
 Clearly, if~$c_i$ is disjoint from~$c_1$, then~$c_i'$ is a \scc in~$\S'$ which is disjoint from the surgery disks.
 However, if~$c_i$ intersects~$c_1$, then~$c_i'$ is a collection of embedded arcs in~$\S'$ whose endpoints lie on the boundaries of the surgery disks while the interiors are disjoint from the disks.
 Each surgery disk contains the same number of endpoints and the endpoints on the different disks are matched via the identification of the boundaries of the disks.
 Finally, the curve~$c_1$ itself appears in~$\S'$ as the boundary of either disk which we also denote by~$c_1'$.
 The collection~$\SD'=(\S';c_1',\dots,c_l')$ is then a surgered surface diagram.
+Note that this way of picturing surfaces and curves therein is commonly used for Heegaard diagrams.
 Of course, we could have performed surgery on another vanishing cycle and the resulting diagram might look rather different.
 If necessary we will use the more precise notation~$\SD'_{c_i}$ to indicate on which vanishing cycle we performed surgery, otherwise~$\SD'$ will always stand for~$\SD'_{c_1}$.

 When we draw surgered surface diagrams the identification of the boundaries of the surgery disks is implicitly encoded as follows.
 Up to isotopy such an identification is determined by specifying one point on each boundary.
 To obtain such a pair of points we put an adjacent vanishing cycle of the one on which we performed surgery in minimal position so that it will appear as a single arc in the surgered diagram and we take its endpoints.
 Hence, as soon as we draw such an arc, we know how we have to identify the boundaries of the disks.